 Here are a few more free activities to do in Budapest in January.

-Visit Central Market Hall
+Visit Great Market Hall

-At over 100,000 square feet, Central Market is Budapest's most expansive indoor market and is a great place to shop for food and souvenirs.
+At over 100,000 square feet, Great Market Hall is Budapest's most expansive indoor market and is a great place to shop for food and souvenirs.

 They are open every day except Sunday.

 An iconic landmark in Budapest, Heroes' Square (Hősök Tere) is a must-see when visiting the city.